aar44i/PET-projects/README.md

 # PET-projects
-This is my pet-projects that i done during studing Computer Science
+This is my pet-projects that i have done during studing Computer Science

 ## Gess_number
-Gess_number is virst ever progect aimed on styding conditions, loops, functions.
+Gess_number is first ever project aimed on styding conditions, loops, functions.

   This program for finding a hidden number is based on the QuickSort method.
 Each time the guessed number is compared with the average value of the interval.